Technology and Social Change

 Selection bias: successful cases attract more scholarly attention

-Colonial institutions as quasi-natural experiment (Acemoglu et al., 2001)
+Colonial institutions as quasi-natural experiment (a real-world event that mimics random assignment) (Acemoglu et al., 2001)

 Critique 4: Oversimplification